bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Data Validation and Use of Null
 - [ ] All input data is checked for nullity and validity
-- [ ] Returning null values is avoided
+- [ ] Returning of null values is avoided
 - [ ] Use of utilities for checking for nullity or emptiness of response

 ## Session Management